Q. Does the Plan cover prescription drugs?

 As part of Express Scripts’ Advanced Utilization Management (AUM) program, certain targeted drugs will not be covered unless pre-certified by Express Scripts, based on medical evidence submitted by your physician.
 In addition, some therapies will be monitored for appropriate pharmacogenomic parameters, and oral oncology medications will be limited to ensure appropriate use.
 Please visit www.express-scripts.com to more information about your medications and if they require a coverage review.
 If you have a question regarding a drug on the AUM program list, contact Express Scripts at the number listed in the Information Sources section of this SPD.

 Preferred drug step therapy rules

-Preferred drug step therapy rules are used for certain therapeutic chapters of drugs, to encourage the use of effective, lower-cost drugs by excluding some targeted medications from coverage.
-In the therapeutic chapters, including: proton pump inhibitors, sleep agents, depression, osteoporosis, respiratory, cardiovascular, triptans, glaucoma, diabetes, respiratory allergy/asthma, anti-inflammatory and rheumatoid arthritis, growth hormone, stimulants for Attention Deficit Hyperactivity Disorder (ADHD), prostate therapy drugs, topical steroids, and stroke prevention, there will be targeted drugs determined by Express Scripts which will not be covered unless pre-certified by Express Scripts.
+Preferred drug step therapy rules are used for certain therapeutic classes of drugs, to encourage the use of effective, lower-cost drugs initially by excluding some targeted medications from coverage unless prior authorization is provided by Express Scripts.
+Therapeutic classes include: proton pump inhibitors, sleep agents, depression, osteoporosis, respiratory, cardiovascular, triptans, glaucoma, diabetes, respiratory allergy/asthma, anti-inflammatory and rheumatoid arthritis, growth hormone, stimulants for Attention Deficit Hyperactivity Disorder (ADHD), prostate therapy drugs, topical steroids, and stroke prevention.
 Non-targeted drugs will be covered without such authorization and will continue to be dispensed with no further action by either you or the prescribing physician.
-If you have a question regarding a drug in any of these therapeutic chapters, contact Express Scripts to determine whether your drug is covered.
+If you have a question regarding a drug in any of these therapeutic classes, contact Express Scripts to determine whether your drug is covered.
 You will be notified directly by Express Scripts if you are affected by these rules.

 Prior authorization rules